 The carriages feature self-made vehicles and other entertaining constructions with spectacles on top of trucks.
 The fleets are based on a news event from the past year, often in a fun or satirical way.
 Simply, a fun yearly recap.

-Times and itinerary
+Times and route

 • Gibraltargatan